 I’m thrilled as this tour combines two of my greatest passions: Russian jewels and treasures, and sharing them with you.

-Our exciting line up of events are truly unique to Russian Art Adventure tours and will reveal the incredible treasures of Imperial Russia, one of the richest courts in Europe.
+Our exciting line up of events are truly unique to out Art & Treasures tours and will reveal the incredible treasures of Imperial Russia, one of the richest courts in Europe.

 Here’s just a glimpse at what we’ll be doing, seeing and experiencing: